 • Birding at Myrtle Pond: Join a naturalist on a truck excursion to the viewing towers and blinds at Myrtle Pond.
 We will expect to see least bitterns, glossy ibis, black necked stilts, and yellowlegs to name a few.
+Viewing blinds are ground level, but towers do require climbing stairs.

-• Shorebirding Sancho Panza Beach: Join one of our naturalists for a shorebirding excursion on the northeast reaches of Little St. Simons Island.
+• Shorebirding: Join one of our naturalists for a shorebirding excursion out at our 7 miles of pristine beach habitat.

 • Bike Adventure: Learn more of the flora and fauna on a guided bike adventure with an island naturalist.
 You might spot armadillos or a variety of resident and migratory birds along the way.
 Or join a naturalist for a perspective of how the cultural history has shaped the natural history of Little St. Simons Island.
+Please note that guests with mobility issues will be unlikely to enjoy a bike tour of the island due to road conditions.

-• Boat Tour on Nearby Waterways: Join a few local experts on a boat-based excursion through tidal creeks and salt marsh habitat.
+• Boat Tour on Nearby Waterways: Join Island naturalists on a boat-based excursion through tidal creeks and salt marsh habitat.